Skip to contents

 Main Features

-The propertee package, Prognostic Regression Offsets with Propagation of ERrors (for Treatment Effect Estimation), facilitates direct adjustment for experiments and observational studies with design-informed standard errors and flexible options for covariance adjustment.
-It uses explicit specification of study design to provide probability of assignment weights and standard errors that appropriately reflect the design.
+The propertee package, Prognostic Regression Offsets with Propagation of ERrors (for Treatment Effect Estimation), facilitates direct adjustment for experiments and observational studies with specification-informed standard errors and flexible options for covariance adjustment.
+It uses explicit specification of study specification to provide probability of assignment weights and standard errors that appropriately reflect the specification.
 For covariance adjustment of its Hajek and (one-way) fixed effects estimates, it enables offsetting the outcome against predictions from a dedicated covariance model, with standard error calculations propagating error as appropriate from the covariance model.

 The main workflow consists of two main steps and one optional step:

-1. Generate a Design object which encodes the study design, including the unit of assignment, treatment status of each unit of assignment, and optionally block information.
-This is accomplished with the obs_design(), rct_design() or rd_design() functions.
+1. Generate a StudySpecification object which encodes the study specification, including the unit of assignment, treatment status of each unit of assignment, and optionally block information.
+This is accomplished with the obs_spec(), rct_spec() or rd_spec() functions.

 2. Optionally, fit a covariate adjustment model.

-3. Fit a model to estimate a treatment effect, accounting for the design information, and optionally the covariate adjustment.
+3. Fit a model to estimate a treatment effect, accounting for the specification information, and optionally the covariate adjustment.
 This is done via the lmitt() function.

 Example Data